Rosa 'Granada' flowers

 - General Garden Use

 Granada Rose will grow to be about 4 feet tall at maturity, with a spread of 3 feet.
-Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
+It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 20 years.